 Meanwhile, Poustie (Photonics Spectra, Aug-2007, p62) has developed a range of Semiconductor Optical Amplifiers (SOA) that use semiconductor lasers in their role as light amplifiers rather than light oscillators (see elsewhere on the internet for the story of the LOSER verses the LASER).
 These can be used in a variety of ways, either to use the amplitude of the control signal to alter that of the other signal (cross-gain modulation), or to use the phase of the control signal to alter that of the other (cross-phase modulation), or to perform four-wave mixing or non-linear polarisation rotation.
 These, of course, require energy to be supplied from an electrical source, for pumping the laser material; but the point is that the amount of energy in the control signal is three orders of magnitude less than that in the signal that is being controlled (thus making it behave as an amplifier device not unlike the simple discrete transistor).

 Proposals have been made for DNA logic gates, and ways of interconnecting them to implement turing machines.
 One exercise was for a DNA system to solve the travelling salesman problem (NS, 06-Nov-2004, p21).
 Stojanovic and Stefanovic demonstrated the use of DNA logic gates that are capable of playing "noughts and crosses" (tic-tac-toe), (NS, 23-Aug-2003, p19).
-More practically, though, it is better to leave this sort of computation to electronics, and to concentrate on simpler DNA devices that perform functions that electronics is less able to perform.
-These include testing for combinations of genes in samples, and distributing therapeutic sequences, inside the patient's body, that judge for themselves if, when and where to perform their operation (NS, 05-Aug-2006, p24) and (NS, 05-Jun-2010, p9).
+More practically, though, it is better to leave this sort of computation to electronics, and to concentrate on simpler DNA devices that perform functions that electronics is less able to perform: testing for combinations of genes in samples (NS, 05-Jun-2010, p9), delivering drugs in a conditional way (NS, 31-Mar-2018, p9), and distributing therapeutic sequences, inside the patient's body, that judge for themselves if, when and where to perform their operation (NS, 05-Aug-2006, p24).

 However, DNA logic can be taken much step further (NS, 07-Jul-2007, p6).
 Systems biology can take genetic engineering right down to the level of bio-hacking, which is akin to the way that hobbyists and engineers took computing away from its IBM-dominated image in the 1970s (NS, 20-May-2006, p43), and carrying with it the threat of bio-terrorism (NS, 18-Mar-2017, p5).